 Measuring and reference path as well as optical components are identically designed with this sensor.
-Natural aging processes of the optical components can therefore be compensated by the reference path and accordingly compensated in the measuring path.
+Natural ageing processes of the optical components can therefore be compensated by the reference path and accordingly compensated in the measuring path.
 This causes a continuous high performance of the sensor.

 3 GLT = Green-light Technology

-By stimulating the fluorescent reaction in the membrane with low energetic green-light, a bleeching of the fluorescent dye in the sensor membrane is avoided.
+By stimulating the fluorescent reaction in the membrane with low energetic green-light, a bleaching of the fluorescent dye in the sensor membrane is avoided.
 This leads to a membrane lifetime of min.
 2 years.

 4 45° Technology